Course Number: 136/137

 American Literature Honors is a year-long course taught at an honors level that offers students an opportunity for in-depth analysis of American Literature at an accelerated pace.
 The concept and philosophy of independent thought is routinely examined and explored through a rigorous curriculum of traditional and modern texts, and reflective and analytical writing opportunities.
 Students will explore the nuances of writing throughout the different eras in American history, focusing on the attitudes that shaped the writing of the time.
 It is assumed that students who enroll in this course have strong reading comprehension skills and demonstrate competency in written literary analysis.
 Students will also be introduced to literary criticism.
 This class should be considered as an introduction to college-level thinking, reading, and writing.
 Learning objectives are rooted in the Common Core standards for the state of California.

-*Other texts used provided in PDF format by instructor
+Supplemental texts will be provided in PDF format by the instructor.

 Level of Difficulty: